Yomguithereal/dolman/README.md

 <h2 id="explanation">What on earth is a dolman?</h2>

 A [dolman](https://en.wikipedia.org/wiki/Dolman) is a loose garment with narrow sleeves, an opening in the front and lavish braids.
 While originating from Turkey, this garment was mostly worn as a jacket by hussars.

-## Roadmap

-* Declarative way to transform some params?
-* Default values for data?
-* Object polymorphism for the controller?
-* Ways to clear the cache.

 ## License